HSiv/CodeLabs-GameDev-5-MonoGameIntro/README.md

 Our next task is to get our ship to shoot.

 1. Right click on the Sprites folder and click Add->Class.
 Call this class PlayerShot.cs
-2. Change the PlayerShop so it derives from Sprite
+2. Change the PlayerShot so it derives from Sprite
 ```csharp
 	class PlayerShot : Sprite
 ```